ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 - If CASE_3 applies and the token upload at the RS was not successful, then the "token_upload" parameter MUST encode the value 3.

+When the access token targets a group-audience (see {{Section 6.9 of RFC9200}}), the same as above holds, with the following differences:

+* The AS stops uploading the access token to any remaining RS in the group-audience, as soon as the token upload fails at one of those RSs.
+Consequently,

+* The access token response indicates that the upload of the access token was successful if and only if the token upload was successful at each RS in the group-audience.

 In the case that the "token_upload" parameter encodes the value 1 or 3, the access token response MUST include the "access_token" parameter specifying the issued access token.

 Instead, in the case that the "token_upload" parameter encodes the value 0 or 2, the access token response can include additional parameters as defined below, depending on the value of the "token_upload" parameter in the corresponding access token request: